Paul-Henri Spaak: Retirement and death

 Paul-Henri Spaak retired from politics in 1966.
 He was member of the Royal Belgian Academy of French Language and Literature.
 In 1969, he published his memoirs in two volumes titled Combats inachevés ("The Continuing Battle", literally, "unfinished fights").

 Spaak died aged 73, of kidney failure on 31 July 1972, in his home in Braine-l'Alleud near Brussels, and was buried in Braine-l'Alleud.

 Legacy

 Paul-Henri Spaak, nicknamed "Mr. Europe", was the main motive for one of the most recent and famous gold commemorative coins: the Belgian 3 pioneers of the European unification commemorative coin, minted in 2002.
 The obverse side shows a portrait with the names Robert Schuman, Paul-Henri Spaak and Konrad Adenauer, the three unifiers of Europe.

 In the election for De Grootste Belg (The Greatest Belgian) Spaak ended on the 40th place in the Flemish version and on the 11th place in the Walloon version.

-There is a street named after Paul-Henri Spaak in Maastricht’s Randwyck neighborhood.
+Numerous streets, avenues, and institutional buildings are named in honor of Paul-Henri Spaak across the Benelux region and internationally: